 Point sources are sometimes superimposed on extended sources (e.g., very bright stars or large galaxies) and their flux measurement can be biased by the surrounding/nearby extended emission.
 Conversely, point-like sources can be spuriously detected on large, extended objects.
-See the discussion in section "Extended Sources and Advanced Characterization."
-The figure to the right shows the nearby galaxy M51ab with 2MASS point source detections overlayed.
+See the discussion in APPENDIX "Extended Sources and Advanced Characterization."
+Figure 4 shows the nearby galaxy M51ab with 2MASS point source detections overlayed.
 Many of these sources are pieces of the galaxy (e.g., SF/HII regions) or noise bumps that are enhanced by the underlying galaxy light.
 Without even minimal characterization of the extended source, we have no way of reliably flagging "point" sources that might be contaminated or modified by the underlying emission.
-At the very least the 2MASS XSC can be used as a "prior" list of extended sources (i.e., galaxies) in the local region.
+At the very least the 2MASS XSC will be used as a "prior" list of extended sources (i.e., galaxies) in the local region.
 The XSC gives both the location and size/shape of the galaxy, and therefore can be used to alert WPHOT to its presence.
+Based on the K-band size and shape parameters, it is relatively straight forward to estimate or predict the corresponding WISE-W1/W2 parameters.
+For the longer wavelengths the disconnect between the near-infrared to the mid-infrared becomes large enough that we can only rely upon the prior K-band information to predict the W1 or W2 emission.